 4.3.3 Size of the organization

 There is an evident relationship between the size of the organization in which a worker is employed and categories in ISCO-08 related to management.
 For example, those occupations classified in Minor Group 112: Managing Directors and Chief Executives are usually senior managers in organizations that are large enough to have a hierarchy of managers.
 Similarly, most occupations classified in Sub-major Group 14: Hospitality, Retail and Other Services Managers are the managers of relatively small organizations that do not usually have hierarchies of managers.
-Workers classified in Sub-major Groups 12: Administrative and Commercial Managers, and 13: Production and Specialized Services Managers, may be employed in large hierarchical organizations or in relatively small organizations that provide specialist services to other organizations.
+Workers classified in Sub-major Groups 12: Administrative and Commercial Managers and 13: Production and Specialized Services Managers, may be employed in large hierarchical organizations or in relatively small organizations that provide specialist services to other organizations.

 Despite these relationships, information about the size of the organization in which an individual manager is employed is not generally relevant to decisions about the most appropriate ISCO-08 code.
 This is because ISCO-08 Major Group 1 is organized according to functional specialization and not according to the size of the organization managed.

 Although most shop managers, for example, are responsible for relatively small establishments, the managers of large supermarkets and department stores are still shop managers.
 They are classified with other shop managers in Unit Group 1420: Retail and Wholesale Trade Managers.
 Taking another example, the key characteristics of chief executives, classified in Minor Group 112, are that they coordinate and direct the activities of other managers who have a range of specialized functions, and that they report to a board of directors.
-This is a result, primarily, of the way in which management and governance of the organization is arranged, and reflects the complexity of their organizations’ functions as much as their size.
+This is a result, primarily, of the way in which management and governance of the organization is arranged, and reflects the complexity of the organization’s functions as much as its size.

-It is therefore not recommended to use information about the size of the organization in which a worker is employed, measured in terms of number of employees or turnover, or about the number of staff supervised, to differentiate between managers classified in the different Sub-major groups of Major Group 1.
+It is therefore not recommended to use information about the size of the organization in which a worker is employed, measured in terms of number of employees or turnover, or about the number of staff supervised, to differentiate between managers classified in the different sub-major groups of Major Group 1.
 Similarly, information about organization size should not be used to differentiate managers from operators of small businesses classified in other major groups.
 The most reliable way to make these distinctions in statistical and administrative collections is likely to be to collect information about both the occupation or job title and the main tasks or duties performed.

 4.4 Related occupations at different skill levels